sleak-lbl/weekly-emails/items/nopodcast.md

 ### No New "NERSC User News" Podcast this Week

-There will be no new episode of the "NERSC User News" podcast this week.
+There will be no new episode of the "NERSC User News" podcast this week as we try to adapt to social distancing.
 We encourage you to instead enjoy some of our most recent episodes and greatest
 hits: